Icefields Parkway Rock Climbing

 Drive north on from Banff on the Trans-Canada Highway until just north of Lake Louise.
 Just before Hwy 1 turns west toward Field, look for an exit on the right to Jasper, and take Hwy 93 north.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Icefields Parkway:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Icefields Parkway:

 Featured Route For Icefields Parkway